-Tampa Electric does not object to continuing to No. 1 λ. furnish to the Commission the information it needs to 2 review company expenditures for fuel, transportation and 3 fuel handling services.
-I will describe However, as 4 it is clearly in the best interests of the 5 later, ratepayers and the company for this Commission to continue 6 to treat certain of this information submitted 25 7 "Specified Confidential."
+Tampa Electric does not object to continuing 20 1 No. λ. furnish to the Commission the information it needs to 2 review company expenditures for fuel, transportation and 3 fuel handling services.
+However, I will describe 25 it is clearly in the best interests of the later, 5 ratepayers and the company for this Commission to continue 6 certain of this information submitted to treat 25 7 "Specified Confidential."
 8